 Oregon unemployment benefits offer short-term compensation to those workers meeting the eligibility requirements of Oregon law.
-The Oregon Unemployment Department and each other state’s unemployment office manages it own unemployment program within Federal guidelines.
+The Oregon Employment Department manages it own unemployment program within Federal guidelines.

 The value of unemployment benefits in Oregon varies from that of other states because each state unemployment office employs its own formula and limits when computing the level of unemployment compensation.
 The duration of benefits is 26 weeks in Oregon, but benefits may be extended during high unemployment periods.

 How Much Do I Have to Make to Get Utmost Unemployment Benefits in Oregon?

 Oregon bases unemployment benefits on your earlier wages, meaning that it considers earnings before filing to decide eligibility and payment amounts.
 Irrespective of what you made in the year before you filed your claim, Oregon state law limits your benefits to not more than $538 per week.
 In order to get this maximum, you must have earned as a minimum $$39,680 in covered wages during your base period.

 The unemployment weekly benefit amount is the sum you are entitled to collect per week.
 State law restricts the WBA is limited to stop you from obtaining large unemployment payments.
 It also preserves the spirit of program by keeping claimants with prior high earnings from draining the fund.
 The maximum WBA may vary by year.
 Since April 2011, your Oregon weekly compensation payment will be no more than $496.